Constantinos Christoforou: Eurovision Song Contest

 In 1996 he represented Cyprus in the Eurovision Song Contest 1996 with the song "Mono Yia Mas", placing 9th.

 In 2002, he was alongside Demetres Koutsavlakis, Philippos-Constantinos Philippou, Argyris Nastopoulos and Panos Tserpes, as part of the musical formation One representing Cyprus in the Eurovision Song Contest 2002 with the song "Gimme" getting the 6th position.

-Christophorou returned to the Eurovision stage as a solo artist in Eurovision Song Contest 2005 with the song "Ela Ela (Come Baby)" finishing in 18th place with a score of 46 points.
+Christophorou competed as a solo artists in the Eurovision Song Contest 2005 with the song "Ela Ela (Come Baby)" finishing in 18th place with a score of 46 points.

 At Eurovision Song Contest 2006, he announced the Cypriot televotes.
-While awarding 12 points to Greece and Anna Vissi's "Everything", Christophorou sang an extract from Vissi's signature song "Dodeka" (Greek for "twelve") from 1985.
+While awarding 12 points to Greece and Anna Vissi's "Everything", Christophorou sang an extract from Vissi's signature song "Dodeka" (Greek for "twelve") from 1995.

-In 2010 he participated in the Cyprus final for Eurovision Song Contest, with the song "Angel".
+In 2010 he participated in the Cypriot national final for the Eurovision Song Contest, with the song "Angel".
 He placed second nearly missing the opportunity to represent the country in the 2010 Eurovision Song Contest for the fourth time.
+He also competed in the Greek national selection for the 2025 Eurovision Song Contest alongside Kostas Karafotis with the song "Paradeisos", placing eighth.

 At Eurovision Song Contest 2016 and 2017, he announced the Greek jury votes.